 They bloom from late spring until early summer.

 Summer bloomers will bloom in July, August, and Sept.
-Some will ever keep blooming into October.
+Some flowering shrubs will keep blooming into October.

-Here are the ones I offer in my nursery.
+Here are the ones I offer in my plant nursery.

 Hydrangea Shrub (Hydrangea)